Getting Started#

 • With no manual schema, FastAPI-Restly auto-generates UserRead, UserCreate, and UserUpdate from your model.

-• The lifespan hook creates tables through the same async engine configured for the app.
-For production, use Alembic migrations instead of create_all().
+• The lifespan hook creates tables with the configured async engine.
+Use Alembic migrations in production.

 When auto-generated schemas are a good fit: